mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 .. deprecated:: 4.0

     These have been removed in Krita 4.0, because the Color Adjustment filter can do the same.
-Old files with brightness/contrast curves will be loaded as Color Adjustment curves
+Old files with brightness/contrast curves will be loaded as Color Adjustment curves.

 .. index:: !
 Color Balance